arimousa/DDAD/README.md

 ```

 ## Train and Evaluation of the Model
-You can obtain the checkpoints by downloading them directly from the following link: : https://drive.google.com/drive/u/0/folders/1FF83llo3a-mN5pJN8-_mw0hL5eZqe9fC
+You can download the model checkpoints directly from [Checkpoints](https://drive.google.com/drive/u/0/folders/1FF83llo3a-mN5pJN8-_mw0hL5eZqe9fC)

-For tarining the denoising UNet, run:
+To train the denoising UNet, run:

 ```train
 python main.py --train True
 ```

-In the config.yaml file you can change the setting for trainnig.
-By chaning category, one can train the model on different categories.
+Modify the settings in the config.yaml file to train the model on different categories.

-For fine tuning the feature extractor, run:
+For fine-tuning the feature extractor, use the following command:

 ```domain_adaptation
 python main.py --domain_adaptation True
 ```
-Note that in config.yaml, hyperparameter 'DA_epochs' determines the number of iteration for fine tuning.
-Depending on the number of trainin dataset and complexity of the category chagning this hyperparameter between 0 to 3 my help enormously.

-For evaluation and testing the model, run:
+To evaluate and test the model, run:

 ```eval
 python main.py --eval True
 ```
-While we find 'w=4' a suitable number for reconstruction, increasing and decreasing this hyperparameter helps for better reconstruction.

-Note that in config.yaml file 'epochs' referes to the number of training itarations.
-However, for evaluation the parameter 'load_chp' determines from which checkpoint the model should be loaded.'

 ## Dataset
 You can download  [MVTec AD: MVTec Software](https://www.mvtec.com/company/research/datasets/mvtec-ad/) and [VisA](https://amazon-visual-anomaly.s3.us-west-2.amazonaws.com/VisA_20220922.tar) Benchmarks.